Ford Focus review - Reliability & safety

 Even the reversing camera has been tweaked to give a ‘near-180 degree’ view of what’s happening behind the car, making it safer to reverse out of parking spaces.
 Other innovations include the first head-up display to be offered in the Focus and adaptive headlights that automatically adjust to avoid dazzling oncoming drivers.

-As well as new technology, Ford says the new underpinnings that form the foundations of the Focus can withstand 40% more load in a front impact.
+As well as new technology, Ford says the underpinnings that form the foundations of the Focus can withstand 40% more load in a front impact than the previous generation car’s.